InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/dsa_transparency.md

 <tr>
 <td>2</td>
 <td>Basic advertising</td>
-<td>Use of real-time information about the context in which the ad will be shown, to show the ad, including information about the content and the device, such as: device type and capabilities, user agent, URL, IP address, non-precise geolocation data.
-Additionally, use of basic cross-context information not based on user behavior or user characteristics, for uses such as frequency capping, sequencing, brand safety, anti-fraud.</td>
+<td>Use of real-time information about the device, such as: device type and capabilities, user agent, IP address, non-precise geolocation data.
+Additionally, use of basic cross-context information not based on user behavior or user characteristics, for uses such as frequency capping, sequencing, anti-fraud.</td>
 <td>TCF Purpose 2</td>
 </tr>
 <tr>